AjaniBilby/BNF-parser/docs/source/index.md

 # BNF Parser

-!!! danger "Pre-Release Warning"
+!!! warning "Migrating from v3.0"

-    This documentation is for the 4.0 version of `bnf-parser` which is still in pre-release
+    If you are looking for the documentation for the older version of the api go [here](/legacy)
-    For documentation for the current legacy version please go [here](/legacy)
+    Overwise if you are attempting to migrate from `3.0`->`4.0` we recommend reading this [migration guide](/migrate/v4)

 !!! note "Built to not be a dependency"